evanphoward/CS262/replication/journals/engineering_journal.md

 - persistence. if all servers are brought down, account info & message info is not lost.
 - 2-fault tolerance: If server0 goes down after having received a message, server1 still has sent message.
 If server1 goes down after having received a message, server2 still has sent message.
 If server2 goes down after having received a message, server0 still has sent message.
 -
+Resolved error 1: server was just not sending a good connection message to other servers when it had gone down and there was an attempt to reconnect